kilfour/QuickMGenerate/README.md

 When asking for more unique values than the generator can supply, an exception is thrown.

-Multiple unique generators can be defined in one 'composed' generator without interfering with eachother.
+**Issue** : Multiple unique generators can be defined in one 'composed' generator, but currently interfere with eachother.

 ###Apply.